 General and Administrative.
-General and administrative expenses increased 34%, from \$3.8 million in the three months ended March 31, 2010 to \$5.2 million in the same period in 2011.
-The increase in dollars was primarily due to an increase in stock based compensation, personnel costs, fees paid to outside service providers, travel and other operating costs of \$1.4 million.
-As a percentage of revenue, general and administrative expenses were 16% and 18% for the three months ended March 31, 2010 and 2011, respectively.
-We expect a modest increase to our general and administrative expenses in the near term.
+General and administrative expenses increased 43%, from \$4.3 million in the three months ended June 30, 2010 to \$6.1 million in the same period in 2011.
+The increase in dollars was primarily due to an increase in stock based compensation and personnel costs related to Jingle, fees paid to outside service providers, travel and other operating costs of \$1.8 million.
+As a percentage of revenue, general and administrative expenses were 20% and 16% for the three months ended June 30, 2010 and 2011, respectively.
+The 2011 decrease as a percentage of revenue in general and administrative expenses was primarily a result of revenues increasing at a greater rate when compared to the general and administrative expenses.
+We expect our general and administrative expenses to be relatively stable in the near term.
 We expect that our general and administrative expenses will increase in the longer term to the extent that we expand our operations and incur additional costs in connection with being a public company, including expenses related to professional fees and insurance, and as a result of stock-based compensation expense.
 We also expect fluctuations in our general and administrative expenses to the extent the recognition timing of stock compensation is impacted by market conditions relating to our stock price.